Call anytime

 Soya Markets

-With worldwide demand for soya increasing steadily over recent years, the price of soya has increased year on year.
+With worldwide demand increasing steadily over recent years, the price has increased year on year.
 Huge demand from China and South East Asia has led to this steady increase.

 There is also increasing demand for GM-free Soya from buyers here in the UK.
 These non-GM beans are known as “Hard IP” (Identity Preserved) soya beans.